 One of our most-utilized computer labs, room 2920, has a long and narrow configuration, with the projection screen on one of the short ends.
 Students sitting at the opposite end of the room have a difficult time seeing the screen from that far away.
-We need to add a second projector and screen at the opposite end of the room in order to improve visiblity for the students, which will help improve student outcomes.
+We need to provide lab management software which will place the contents of the instructor's screen onto each of the lab computers.
+This will greatly help improve student outcomes.
+The Solstice software which was demonstrated to faculty appears to meet this need.